-What better way to celebrate spring—and Easter (you know, “quo vadis” and all that) —than a stroll on the ancient Appian Way?
+What better way to celebrate spring than with a stroll on the ancient Appian Way?

 The Appian Way (or, to Italians, Via Appia) was built all the way back in 312 B.C.
 And it was crucial.
 The first road linking farther-flung parts of the Roman empire with the capital, it first ran to Capua, just north of Naples; since it allowed Romans to transport soldiers and supplies, the Via Appia proved integral to the Romans conquering the Samnites of southern Italy.
 In 191 B.C., the Romans extended the road all the way to Brindisi, in modern-day Puglia.